ericrommel/python_test_automation_book/weeks/week02/section02.md

 `Tuple` is a type of data structure that is similar to lists.
 The main difference between the two is that tuples are `immutable`, meaning they cannot be changed after creating.
 Here a list of characteristics about Tuples:

-- Tuples are `immutables`,can't be changed
+- Tuples are `immutables`, can't be changed.
 - Used to store collections of heterogeneous data (any type of data: string, boolean, etc)
 - Rounded by parenthesis `()`
 - Only two built-in method: